-- ✓ Early December: Capital Budget request portal is closed. - December 8-14 (approximate: second Friday of December): Staffing plans for the following academic year are due. - ✓ December 15: Names of any candidates standing for senior lecturer are due.
+- ✓ Early December: Capital Budget request portal is closed. - ✓ December 9-16 (approximate): Staffing plans for the following academic year are due - ✓ December 15: Names of any candidates standing for senior lecturer are due.

 January

 ✓ January 15: Candidates for promotion to full professor submit materials to the CFA and R&P committees for spring promotion review.